strimzi/proposals/068-performance-testing.md

    2. The reporter should be capable of generating detailed summaries and insights, ideally supporting formats conducive to both human reading and automated parsing, such as Markdown or structured JSON.

-**Including within the `systemtest` module:** Integrate performance tests to ensure they coexist seamlessly with system tests, potentially categorizing tests to maintain clarity and prevent any confusion between system and performance testing efforts (i.e., using performance profile).
+**Inclusion within the `systemtest` module:** Integrate performance tests to ensure they coexist seamlessly with system tests, potentially categorizing tests to maintain clarity and prevent any confusion between system and performance testing efforts (i.e., using performance profile).

 ### CI: Azure Pipelines

 We assume Azure machines may not suffice for all performance tests, meaning we anticipate that lower-complexity performance tests, not requiring as much memory/CPU, could run on such infrastructure.
-However, for tests needing more memory in the context of performance, we prefer another approach (i.e., using a Testing farm) to execute these tests.
+However, for tests needing more memory in the context of performance, we prefer another approach (i.e., using a [Testing farm](https://docs.testing-farm.io/Testing%20Farm/0.1/index.html)) to execute these tests.

 ### CI: Possible integration with Testing Farm